DATABASE RESOURCES AVAILABLE AT THE DEPARTMENT OF FINANCE

 The database provides superior coverage of complete, timely and global microsecond tick data since 1996.
 It covers equities, fixed income, FX, futures, and options, in the Americas, Asia-Pacific, Europe, Middle East, and Asia.
 The stream provides trades and quotes messages, market depth, end of day prices from real-time exchanges, and intraday quotes.

 Access: Only for Department of Finance faculty and PhD students.
-Contact Julie de Molade for access.
+Contact Ida Listh for access.

 We also have access to the Reuters D5 database which matches executable quotes and trades.
 Contact Paul Whelan for details.